bflaven/BlogArticlesExamples/streamlit-sweetviz-pandas-profiling-eda-made-easy/README.md

 ### 4. streamlit_eda_made_easy_sweetviz_3
-All my knowledge came from this article: <a href="https://coderzcolumn.com/tutorials/data-science/sweetviz-automate-exploratory-data-analysis-eda"
+All my knowledge came from this article: [https://coderzcolumn.com/tutorials/data-science/sweetviz-automate-exploratory-data-analysis-eda](https://coderzcolumn.com/tutorials/data-science/sweetviz-automate-exploratory-data-analysis-eda).
-    target="_blank">https://coderzcolumn.com/tutorials/data-science/sweetviz-automate-exploratory-data-analysis-eda</a>.

 Again, I strongly invite you to read this article that is the best I have found on the web.
 I have just extended some elements from this article by giving some information and migrate the all stuff presented into Streamlit framework.

 ### 5. tedious_manual_eda
 An example with a very basic data exploration to show how time consuming can be EDA where you want extract relevant information.
 Nevertheless, the advantage of do-it by yourself will provide you a good chance to fully understand all the operation required for a EDA.